milotiro95/XNLRankBar/XNLRankBar/readme.md

 * Drop the `XNLRankBar` directory into you `resources` directory
 * Add `ensure XNLRankBar` to your `server.cfg` file

-By default this resource uses `oxmysql`, but if you don't want to use / install it then you can use `mysql-async` by following these instructions:
+By default this resource uses `oxmysql`

 ## Usage